rollator3000/BWM-Article/README.md

     - Evaluate the Complete-Case approach on data with BWM
     - Remove all blocks from the train-set that are not available in the test-set
     - Only keep completly observed cases in the train-set & train a RF with it
-    - Use this RF to predict on the test-set then & collect common metrics (AUC, Accuracy, Precision, Recall, ...)
+    - Use this RF to predict on the test-set then & collect common metrics (AUC, Accuracy, ...)
     - Results of the evaluation are stored in 'Docs/Evaluation_Results/CC_Approach'

 #### [4] 03_Single_Block_Approach.R